 For fun, Dejene enjoys soccer, walking and listening to music.
 He attends church activities regularly and is in high school where his performance is average.

-Your love and support will help Dejene to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Dejene in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Dejene lives on the plains of Werku Sefer, home to approximately 42,000 residents.
 Typical houses are constructed of dirt floors, wood walls and corrugated tin roofs.
 The primary ethnic groups are Oromo, Gurage and Amara.